SAV001

-SAV001-H is the first candidate preventive HIV vaccine using a killed or "dead" version of the HIV-1 virus.
+SAV001-H is the first candidate preventive HIV vaccine using a killed or "dead" version of the HIV-1 virus (inactivated vaccine).

 The vaccine was developed by Dr. Chil-Yong Kang and his research team at Western University’s Schulich School of Medicine & Dentistry in Canada.

 The results of the Phase I clinical trial, completed in August 2013, showed no serious adverse effects in 33 participants.

 Vaccine design

 The SAV001-H vaccine is considered to be the first whole killed genetically modified HIV-1 vaccine.

 According to Dr. Kang, the HIV-1 strain was genetically engineered such that first, “the gene responsible for pathogenicity, known as nef” is removed to make it non-pathogenic.
 Then, the signal peptide gene is replaced with a honey bee toxin (melittin) signal peptide to make the virus production much higher and faster.
 In the signal peptide exchange process, another gene called vpu is lost due to an overlapping.
 Finally, this genetically modified version of HIV-1, (i.e., HIV-1 virus with nef negative, vpu negative and signal peptide gene replaced with those of a honey bee) is grown in human T-lymphocytes (A3.01 cell line), collected, purified and inactivated by AT-2 (aldrithiol-2 or 2,2'-Dipyridyldisulfide) chemical treatment and gamma irradiation.
 AT-2 chemical treatment is used because it does not affect the viral structure and immunogens.

 The killed virus vaccine approach successfully prevents polio, influenza, cholera, mumps, rabies, typhoid fever and hepatitis A. At the moment, there are also 16 animal vaccines using the killed virus design.
 A vaccine against feline immunodeficiency virus (a virus related to HIV which infects cats) used the kills virus design - the vaccine was discontinued from production for multiple reasons, including commercial non-viability, protection not covering all FIV strains, and concerns over sarcoma at the injection site caused by adjuvants.